athoune/Presentations/01_apache/index.md

 Nobody knows which part is thread safe which part is not.
 So nobody use threads with PHP.
 Just fork it!

-PHP run in Apache, so Apache must use forked workers.
+PHP runs in Apache, so Apache must use forked workers.

 !SLIDE

-# Why PHP is so tought? #
+# Why is PHP so tought? #

-PHP borns and dies for each request.
+PHP is born and dies for each request.
 Nuclear cleanup.

 PHP is bound.
 Time bound, memory bound.
-One request can't bother others.
+One request cannot bother others.

 !SLIDE